Chair's Book Club

 View our webinars from Past Selections in our Archived Programs.

-If you have questions about the Chair's Book Club, please contact Stephen Sherman, Director of Research & Data, at stephen@philanthropysoutheast.org or (404) 524-0911.
+If you have questions about the Chair's Book Club, please contact Stephen Sherman, Senior Director of Engagement & Learning, at stephen@philanthropysoutheast.org or (404) 524-0911.

 100 Peachtree Street NW, Suite 2080